FEASTorg/CRUMBS/docs/README.md

   When debugging is enabled, the library prints detailed status messages to the serial monitor.
 These messages provide insights into the internal processing (such as message encoding, decoding, and transmission statuses) which can help during development and troubleshooting.

 - **Examples:**
-  Two example sketches are provided: one demonstrating how a master device sends commands and another showing how a slave device (slice) receives messages and responds.
+  Two example sketches are provided: one demonstrating how a controller device sends commands and another showing how a peripheral device (slice) receives messages and responds.
 These examples illustrate how to set up the library in both modes and how to use the provided functions to achieve robust I2C communication.